gianlucaromeo/gianlucaromeo/README.md

 ### About me
+&nbsp;
-👦 From Italy, currently in the Netherlands, and soon in Finland 💻 BSc in Computer Science
+🗺️ From Italy, currently in the Netherlands, and soon in Finland

+&nbsp;
+💻 BSc in Computer Science

+&nbsp;
 💼 Worked as Flutter Developer for 1 year

 ### Currently working on: